Games & Quizzes

 /kəˈnektiv/

-connecting. word or phrase whose function is to link other linguistic units.
+Connecting or tending to connect. word or phrase whose function is to link other linguistic units.

 /pəˈziSH(ə)n/